More Than Just a Pretty Face

-On the other hand, a self-portrait is an artist’s opportunity to make a statement.
-Traditional portraiture, especially commissioned ones, often came with expectations that the image be a favorable likeness of the sitter.
-Self-portraiture removed those restrictions enabling artists to be more experimental.
-This exhibition brings together fifty works in a variety of media that examine self-portraits and portraits of other artists.
-Included in the show are works by Milton Avery, Chuck Close, Leonard Baskin, Edward Steichen, Norman Rockwell, and Anders Zorn.
+This exhibition brings together 50 works in a variety of media that examine self-portraits and portraits of other artists.
+Included in the show are works by Milton Avery, Chuck Close, Leonard Baskin, Edward Steichen, Norman Rockwell and Anders Zorn.
 Sitters include James McNeill Whistler, Thomas Eakins, Charlie Chaplin, C.S.
-Lewis, and Pablo Casals.
+Lewis and Pablo Casals.
 (Organized by the Syracuse University Traveling Exhibitions Program, Syracuse, New York).
 Peninsula Fine Arts Center is also featuring portraits from private and public collections within our community, including artists such as Howard Finster, Man Ray, Andy Warhol, David Hockney, John Marin, and more.